statsig-io/docs/docs/integrations/slack.md

 If you want to set up only [Project Notifications](#project-notification-settings) or [Personal Notifications](#personal-notification-settings), skip the install step and set up directly from Console.
 :::

-1. Click the button below to authorize the Statsig Slack App to your workspace
+1. Click the button below to authorize the Statsig App for Slack to your workspace
 <a href="https://slack.com/oauth/v2/authorize?client_id=1857368318405.2078343039634&scope=chat:write,incoming-webhook&state=docs&user_scope="><img alt="Add to Slack" height="40" width="139" src="https://platform.slack-edge.com/img/add_to_slack.png" srcSet="https://platform.slack-edge.com/img/add_to_slack.png 1x, https://platform.slack-edge.com/img/add_to_slack@2x.png 2x" /></a>

 2. Select a channel to direct all project-level messages.